Find a Varicose Veins or Spider Vein Center Near You ~ VeinDirectory.org

 What preparations are required for a Total Body CT scan?

-One should not eat 2-3 hrs prior to the procedure.
-When arriving to the radiology suite, one should wear loose-fitting clothing to your exam or a gown can be provided.
-All metal objects including jewelry, eyeglasses, dentures and hairpins can interfere with CT imaging an should be removed or left home prior to the CT scan Anyone with allergies/asthma should inform the technologist of this.
-Individuals with allergies/asthma are required to take some medications at least 24 hrs prior to the procedure.
+Patients should not eat two to three hours prior to the scan.
+Patients should wear loose-fitting clothing on the day of their scan, or a gown may be provided at the facility.
+All metal objects including jewelry, eyeglasses, dentures and hairpins can interfere with CT imaging an should be removed prior to the CT scan.
+Patients with allergies or asthma should notify the technologist before the day of the scan, because they may need to take certain mediations 24 hours before their scan.
 For individuals who will receive an IV contrast, prior blood work is essential to ensure that the kidney function is normal.
-Individuals with kidney/diabetes problems may be admitted the night before and hydrated with fluids.
+Individuals with renal problems or diabetes may be admitted the night before and hydrated with fluids.
 Women should always inform their physician or technologist if there is any possibility that they are pregnant.
 Pregnancy is usually a contraindication to a CT scan, unless the benefits of the test override the risks.

 What does the CT scan equipment look like?